anyscale/madewithml.github.io/docs/courses/foundations/utilities.md

 ```
 <pre class="output">
 Datasets:
-  Train dataset:<Dataset(N=1050)>
+  Train dataset: &lt;Dataset(N=1050)&gt;
-  Val dataset: <Dataset(N=225)>
+  Val dataset: &lt;Dataset(N=225)&gt;
-  Test dataset: <Dataset(N=225)>
+  Test dataset: &lt;Dataset(N=225)&gt;
 Sample point:
   X: [-1.47355106 -1.67417243]
   y: 0
 </pre>
 So far, we used batch gradient descent to update our weights.
 This means that we calculated the gradients using the entire training dataset.
 We also could've updated our weights using stochastic gradient descent (SGD) where we pass in one training example one at a time.
-The current standard is mini-batch gradient descent, which strikes a balance between batch and stochastic GD, where we update the weights using a mini-batch of n (`BATCH_SIZE`) samples.
+The current standard is **mini-batch gradient descent**, which strikes a balance between batch and SGD, where we update the weights using a mini-batch of n (`BATCH_SIZE`) samples.
 This is where the `DataLoader` object comes in handy.
 ```python linenums="1"
 # Create dataloaders
 batch_size = 64